msamarpanraj/lyric-buzz/README.md

 - As a user, I can add new lyrics so that I can contribute to the site (admin approval required).

 Admins
-- As an admin, I can approve or reject lyrics so that I can control the quality of content on the site.
+- As an admin, I can approve so that I can control the quality of content on the site.
 - As an admin, I can approve or reject comments so that I can maintain a positive community environment.
 - As an admin, I can manage all user content through the admin panel.